 The gender pay gap affects women throughout their careers.

 On average, women in the United States are paid 20% less than men.
-As a result, the average woman misses out on over $400,000 during the course of her career.1 This gender pay gap is wider in higher-paying industries and roles.2
+And if you break it down by race and ethnicity, the pay gap is even worse—Black women are paid 38% less and Latinas are paid 47% less.1 As a result, the average woman misses out on more than $400,000 during the course of her career.2 This pay gap is wider in higher-paying industries and roles.3

 Equal Pay 2018 Survey Findings

 16% Only 16% of Americans think companies are doing enough to close the gender pay gap.
 And 60% attribute the gap to sexism or unconscious bias, while just 5% think women don’t work as hard or are less educated than men.4

 Closing the pay gap isn’t just the right thing for companies to do.
 It’s the smart thing to do.